mergwyn/managedmac/REFERENCE.md

 'create_resources' function.
 * [`managedmac::files`](#managedmacfiles): Dynamically create Puppet File resources using the Puppet built-in 'create_resources' function.
-* [`managedmac::filevault`](#managedmacfilevault): == Class: managedmac::filevault  Leverages the Mobileconfig type to deploy a FileVault 2 profile.
-It provides only a subset of the options av
+* [`managedmac::filevault`](#managedmacfilevault): Leverages the Mobileconfig type to deploy a FileVault 2 profile.
+It provides only a subset of the options available to the profile and does not conform to the Apple defaults.
+Read the documentation.
 * [`managedmac::groups`](#managedmacgroups): == Class: managedmac::groups  Dynamically create Puppet Macgroup resources using the Puppet built-in 'create_resources' function.
 We do some
 * [`managedmac::loginhook`](#managedmacloginhook): == Class: managedmac::loginhook  Simple class for activating or deactivating OS X loginhooks and specifying a directory of scripts to execute
 * [`managedmac::loginwindow`](#managedmacloginwindow): Then simply, create a manifest and include the class...   # Example: my_manifest.pp  include managedmac::loginwindow  If you just wish to tes